Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

     Velociraptor's unique ability to collect artifacts at scale from many system can be combined with threat intelligence information (such as hashes, etc.) to proactively hunt for compromises by known actors.
-This question specifically related to hunting for threat feed indicators, such as hashes, IP addresses etc.
+This question was specifically related to hunting for threat feed indicators, such as hashes, IP addresses etc.

     16% of users were utilizing this feature